slackjeff/journalNet/README.md

 Daily journaling service
 By slackjeff and his party members:

-Demogorgon: New functions with retro style.
+> Demogorgon - New functions with retro style.
-devnull: Code enhancements following the POSIX way.
+> devnull - Code enhancements following the POSIX way.
 ```
 **Installation notes**
 - Read the README files =)